MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 To authenticate the user as part of loading your page, see [authentication flow for tabs](~/tabs/how-to/authentication/auth-flow-tab.md) to integrate sign in when your page is embedded.

-> [!NOTE]
-> Prior to TeamsJS v.2.0.0, your code must call `microsoftTeams.authentication.registerAuthenticationHandlers()` with the URL and success or failure callback methods before calling `authenticate()` due to cross-client compatibility reasons.
+Prior to TeamsJS v.2.0.0, your code must call `microsoftTeams.authentication.registerAuthenticationHandlers()` with the URL and success or failure callback methods before calling `authenticate()` due to cross-client compatibility reasons.
 Starting with TeamsJS v.2.0.0, *registerAuthenticationHandlers* has been deprecated in favor of directly calling [authenticate()](/javascript/api/@microsoft/teams-js/authentication#@microsoft-teams-js-authentication-authenticate) with the required authentication parameters.

 #### `getConfig` response properties

->[!NOTE]
->The parameters returned by the `getConfig` call are different when you invoke this method from a tab and differ from those documented in the [reference](/javascript/api/@microsoft/teams-js/pages#@microsoft-teams-js-pages-getconfig).
+The parameters returned by the `getConfig` call are different when you invoke this method from a tab and differ from those documented in the [reference](/javascript/api/@microsoft/teams-js/pages#@microsoft-teams-js-pages-getconfig).

 The following table provides the parameters and the details of `getConfig` response properties: